Chalarangelo/30-seconds-of-code/README.md

 Applies a function against an accumulator and each element in the array (from left to right), returning an array of successively reduced values.

-Use `Array.reduce()` to apply the given function to the given array, storing each new result.
+Use `Array.prototype.reduce()` to apply the given function to the given array, storing each new result.

 ```js
 const reduceSuccessive = (arr, fn, acc) =>